MicrosoftDocs/Viva/Viva/goals/follow-teams-and-user-progress.md

 As your company scales, there can often be many interesting Objectives and Key Results (OKRs) that are created across an organization.

-In order to keep track of various goals that are relevant to you, Viva Goals provides a two step process that delivers this information right to your inbox or via Slack.
+In order to keep track of various goals that are relevant to you, Viva Goals provides a two step process that delivers this information right to your inbox.

 ## Step 1: Follow